Student & Parent Portals

 Use your Home Access Center (HAC) user name and password for Home Access Center, your myETHS account, and the HAC Mobile App.

 How do I get a HAC or myETHS account and password?

 Students: Freshmen receive their HAC user names along with their Chromebooks at Freshman Orientation.
 Students in grades 10-12 use their own ETHS computer network user name and password to log in to HAC and myETHS.
 Transfer students in grades 10-12 receive their HAC user names along with their Chromebooks at New Student Orientation or at the ChromeZone in H220 if they start school later in the school year.
 Students who need assistance with Home Access Center or myETHS can stop by the South Technology Center in S220.

 Parents/Guardians: Parents/guardians have their own user names and passwords for HAC and myETHS access.
 User information for new parent/guardian accounts is sent in March to parents/guardians of registered incoming freshmen and sent at the beginning of the school year to the email addresses on record for your student’s parents/guardians, for accounts that have not been accessed recently.

 If you’ve forgotten your user name or password, go to the HAC login screen and choose “Forgot My Username or Password”.
-Parent/guardians who need assistance with Home Access Center or myETHS can email firstname.lastname@example.org or call 847-424-7121.
+Parents/guardians who need assistance with Home Access Center or myETHS can email firstname.lastname@example.org or call 847-424-7121.

 Student Network Login

-Students use ETHS network logins to sign in to school computers, tablets, and including District-issued Chromebooks, as well as to ETHS Google Apps, student email, Home Access Center (HAC), and myETHS.
+Students use ETHS network logins to sign in to school computers, tablets, and including District-issued Chromebooks, as well as to ETHS Google Workspace, student email, Home Access Center (HAC), and myETHS.
 All students have ETHS network login names with the format of: